open-contracting/eforms/docs/mapping.md

 - Map the code to its `.id`.
 - Look up the code's label in the [authority table](https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/direct-award-justification) and map it to `.description`.
-- Set `.scheme` to 'eforms-direct-award-justification'.
+- Set `.scheme` to 'eu-direct-award-justification'.

 ```xml
 <cac:ProcessJustification>